MahouShoujoMivutilde/shellbin/README.md

 Examples:
   check file is a text file
-    istext file.txt && echo 'this is text file ' || echo 'this is not text'
+    istext file.txt && echo 'this is text file' || echo 'this is not text'

   find only only text files with fd
     fd -t f -x istext {}